alfonsof/google-cloud-java-examples/gcloudstoragelistall/README.md

 List information about all Cloud Storage buckets and the objects that they contain in a Google Cloud Project.

+The credentials are taken from GOOGLE_APPLICATION_CREDENTIALS environment variable.

 ## Requirements

 * You must have a [Google Cloud Platform (GCP)](http://cloud.google.com/) account.